 While the BPSA develops and expands its programs, we continue to get better at marketing our message to current and potential industry members.

-Central to that effort are Marketing chairman Pat Hus, Creative Director Matt Karaus from Gravity Communications, Executive Director Ray Keener, and Photographer/videographer Rob Jones.
+Central to that effort are Marketing chairman Pat Hus, Creative Director Matt Karaus from Gravity Communications and Executive Director Ray Keener.

-Upgraded marketing includes a new website, quarterly e-mail updates to members, and a fresh set of branding print and web ads in BRaIN.
+Upgraded marketing includes a new website, detailed Annual Reports each year, quarterly e-mail updates to members, and a fresh set of branding print and web ads in BRaIN.